easybulb/healmate/README.md

 - Search and filtering system for specialists.
 - Appointment scheduling with available specialists.
 - Specialist profiles showcasing specialty, experience, and availability.

-HealMate ensures user privacy through secure communication and encryption practices, particularly when handling sensitive patient information and specialist consultations.
-All interactions between users and specialists are secured with SSL/TLS protocols.
-Additionally, role-based access ensures that sensitive data is only visible to authorized users, maintaining the platform's privacy integrity.

 ## Structural Plane
 The site is structured around an easy-to-use interface.
 The primary menu includes links to specialist searches, appointment bookings, and user profile management.